• Facebook

 Program Manager, Outdoor Education

-Review these Considerations for Outdoor Learning to learn about the alignment to state standards and offers examples of school district programs from PreK-12 grade.
+Review these Considerations for Outdoor Learning to learn about the alignment to state standards and see examples of school district programs from PreK-12 grade.

 Grant Opportunities

-This portion of SHB 2078 supports allocation-based grants for school districts to develop or support outdoor educational experiences.
-In implementing student educational experiences under this section, school districts and outdoor education providers should ensure equitable access for students in all geographic regions, and high levels of accessibility for students with disabilities.
+This portion of SSHB 2078 supports allocation-based grants for schools, tribal schools, school districts, and Educational Service Districts to develop or support outdoor educational experiences.
 Outdoor education programs should be aligned with the Washington State content learning standards and the development of social and emotional learning skills.
 Programs are encouraged to review the Since Time Immemorial Curriculum developed by the Office of Native Education at OSPI and infuse traditional ecological knowledge into the field experiences for students.

 Eligibility Criteria

-Priority will be available to schools that are in communities historically underserved by science education.
+Funding will be prioritized for communities historically underserved by science education.
 These communities may include:

 Grant activities can include: